intel/intel-gradio-theme/README.md

     - [no_proxy environment variable](#no_proxy-environment-variable)
 - [How to Provide Feedback or Request New Features](#how-to-provide-feedback-or-request-new-features)

-## What is the Spark Island theme for Gradio
+## What is the Intel theme for Gradio
-The Spark Island Theme for Gradio uses **Gradio's native theming capabilities** to apply the Intel brand to a gradio application.
+The Intel theme for Gradio uses **Gradio's native theming capabilities** to apply the Intel brand to a gradio application.
 It does not have any 3rd party dependencies other than gradio.

 ## How to Use
 1. If using a virtual environment (strongly recommended), activate the virtual environment: